 Social service assessment and case management for The Biscotto-Miller Fund are provided by the Central Region office of The Actors Fund.

-If you or someone you know may be eligible for the Biscotto-Miller Fund, please contact either Scott Duff at Season of Concern or Steven Haught (case manager for The Biscotto-Miller Fund) at The Actors Fund, Central Region office.
+If you or someone you know may be eligible for the Biscotto-Miller Fund, please contact either Frank Farrell at Season of Concern or Steven Haught (case manager for The Biscotto-Miller Fund) at The Actors Fund, Central Region office.

 The Actors Fund is a nonprofit, nationwide human services organization providing programs that support the unique, essential needs of all who work in entertainment and the performing arts - on stage or camera and behind the scenes.
 The Actors Fund assists those working in theater, film, television, radio, music, dance, opera and circus.
 The Fund is a safety net, offering quality services for and individual attention to our community, giving all a responsive place to turn in times of need or crisis.